jpreiland/go-ebay/README.md

 - accomodate for advanced query options such as filtering and sorting
 - general error handling/fool-proofing, etc.
 - Provide support for foreign language characters (some listing titles display improperly)
 - Provide for [optional] automatic translation for cross-site queries (instead of specifying translations manually in query array)
+- Print more information regarding auctions (start and end times, number of bids)
+- Make it easier to filter between Auction/Buy it Now/Auction with BIN

 [1] multiple searches implemented, not sure exactly how effective the concurrency is
 [2] eBay sites can be specified with site array.
 5 default sites are specified.
 Items in